carpentries-incubator/reproducible-publications-quarto/_episodes/03-Collaboration/01-github.md

 >
 {: .challenge}

+### Tips for working with Git

+Tips for working with Git

+You should _pull_ each time you start working on your project after a hiatus or before each edit if you know a team member is working at the same time.

+At the end of your work session (or more frequently if you are working at the same time as team members), “_push_” your commits to the remote repository - this way your local changes get added to your team’s remote repository.

+This _pull_, _add_, _commit_, _push_ routine will become second nature.
+When you sit down to work do a _pull_ and when you're about to get up _push_ to establish a ritual that marks the beginning and end of your work session.

 With the ability to synchronize your changes between GitHub and your local repo, the next step is to explore options for publishing your research paper.